top of page

 AASW National Workshop for Social Workers: Mental Health in CaLD Families with Michael Elwan

-I will be facilitating a workshop on mental health in CaLD families, hosted by the Australian Association of Social Workers (AASW), the peak professional body for social workers in Australia.
+I recently facilitated a workshop on mental health in CaLD families, hosted by the Australian Association of Social Workers (AASW), the peak professional body for social workers in Australia.

-The workshop, Across Generations: Practical Tools for Mental Health Conversations in CaLD Families (FPS), is scheduled for 26 May 2026 from 10:00 am to 1:00 pm [GMT+10] and is listed by AASW as a 3-hour professional development session in Mental Health, under Category 2: Skills and Knowledge.
+The workshop, Across Generations: Practical Tools for Mental Health Conversations in CaLD Families (FPS), was delivered on 26 May 2026 and listed by AASW as a 3-hour professional development session in Mental Health, under Category 2: Skills and Knowledge.

 This matters to me because social workers do not need more vague talk about “being culturally sensitive”.
 They need practical tools for real conversations inside real families; especially when culture, migration, silence, intergenerational tension, and mental health challenges are all present at once.